ryotaok/ryotaok.github.io/dos_src/src/simulation_settings.md

 Weapons:

-- Most weapons up to version 2.1 are implemented (you can choose a preferable version for simulation).
+- Most weapons up to version 2.1 are implemented.
 - Using stats of weapon level at 90.
 - All five star weapons have the refinement rank of 1, while all four star weapons have the refinement rank of 5.
 Some three star weapons are included.

 Artifacts:

-- Most artifacts up to version 2.1 are implemented (you can choose a preferable version for simulation).
+- Most artifacts up to version 2.1 are implemented.
 - All the artifacts have the same stats: 80 ATK%, 80% Crit Rate, 311 flat ATK, 46.6% or 58.3% DMG bonus for the respective character's vision.
 If the sum of Crit rate exceeds 80%, the excesses are converted to Crit damage.

 Damage calculation: